francisdzheng/dsper2020/tutorials/tutorial04.md

 In this tutorial, we will write several functions to select and evaluate subsets of features of baseball players used to predict salary.

 Much of this code was provided by Professor Kucheryavyy; I have broken the code down into a few smaller pieces and added some comments and explanations that should help your understanding.
-You can follow along [here](https://colab.research.google.com/drive/1XaYrQ6DcWPZyn5qE0CtC-RkiZykchhL-).
+You can view the code for this tutorial [here](https://colab.research.google.com/drive/1XaYrQ6DcWPZyn5qE0CtC-RkiZykchhL-).

 ## Importing Libraries